 Elementary School at Kingsbury is divided into two sections: Lower and Upper Elementary.

-Consisting of grades Junior Kindergarten – 2nd grade, lower elementary students have their classes in the charming and secure north campus building.
+At Kingsbury, the Lower Elementary group consists of grades Kindergarten – 2nd grade.
 Reading and Mathematics fundamentals are often taught in shared experiences so that individual strengths can be encouraged.
 Reading is literature-based using guided reading and leveled books.
-Junior Great Books are introduced in grade two.

-The concept of class books and journals begins in JK.
-Imaginative and factual writing is taught throughout the four grades in Lower Elementary.
+The concept of class books and journals begins in Kindergarten.
+Imaginative and factual writing is taught throughout the three grades in Lower Elementary.
 Mathematics moves from beginning matching and counting to simple story problems, calculator use, beginning multiplication and problem solving strategies.
-Art, Spanish and Environmental Studies are integrated into the day-to-day curriculum for all four grades.
-Children in JK – 2 take their music and physical education classes on the south campus.
+Visual Art, Performing Art, Spanish, Technology, and Environmental Studies meet during the week but are also integrated into the day-to-day curriculum for all three grades.

-Students in grades 3 – 5 have their classrooms in the east wing of the south campus building.
-The three classes do a number of activities together so that there is a genuine feeling of the Upper Elementary children being a team.
+Students in grades 3 – 4 have their classrooms in close proximity and do a number of activities together so that there is a genuine feeling of the Upper Elementary children being a team.
 Kingsbury's literature-based reading curriculum continues to emphasize comprehension and confidence in reading skills.
-Junior Great Books continue with book projects, writer's notebooks, oral reporting and formal speeches becoming integrated in the activities.
-Wordly Wise is used to build vocabulary power.
+Literature Studies continue with book projects, writer's notebooks, oral reporting and formal speeches becoming integrated in the activities.
+Vocabulary and spelling work helps to build their word power.